USEPA/hivescience/README.md

 - `npm run ios`

 ## Notes
 - On android, cordova may not copy over the icons and splash images into the platforms directory.
-So, you may have to copy from `res/android` into `platforms/android/res/mipmap-*` and `platforms/android/res/drawable-*` after cordova platform installation.
+Run `node setup_android.js` to copy `res/android` into `platforms/android/res/mipmap-*` and `platforms/android/res/drawable-*` after cordova platform installation.